hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 [elaborate Quinean reasons](https://en.wikipedia.org/wiki/Indeterminacy_of_translation)
 rather than fundamental culture-bound difference.
-But returning to the problem at hand, I guess that, until we make unethical heterophenomenological *umwelt* mechas, we won't be able to assess the status of cognitive relativism.
+But returning to the problem at hand, I guess that, until we make unethical heterophenomenological *umwelt* mechas, we won't know how strongly relativist to be about cognition.
 <!-- The heterophenomenological mecha is the testing ground for strong -->
 <!-- cognitive relativism. -->